SarahEmaAllam/RMI/README.md

 ### Task
 Task is another interface and it specifies the parameter type (Task) which the Compute interface takes in its method.
 ### bServer
 The server creates the initial remote object and exports the remote object when the client makes a remote method invocation for the server to execute a task on the object.
 The class has a constructor which initializes the server as a Java Object, by calling the super() method.
-The bServer class has a main() method where it implements the remote interfaces
+The bServer class has a main() method where it exports the server instance as a remote object which can receive incvations of the implemented interface methods from the client.
+The main() functions also creates a registry, a remote object naming service, which informs the client of the reference to the remote object by name.
 ### Task
 Task is a non-remote interface implemented by the client bClient (and also by the s, see aboveerver).
 It specifies what generic task T should the server execute with the execute() method.
 ### bClient